Travis Strikes Again: No More Heroes Complete Edition

 - 40 % positive mentions

 “It's all really interesting and, in my opinion, makes this game by far the most visually interesting one yet in the series.
-All of the enemies stand out from one another and are given their own introductions, player characters are highlighted to ensure you know who's who, and the levels are all starkly different both in visuals and gameplay.”
+All of the enemies stick out from one another and are given their own introductions, player characters are highlighted to make sure you know who's who, and the levels are all starkly different both in visuals and gameplay.”

 “As much as I love the aesthetics, this has been one of the worst games I've ever played.”